peter-kehl/present_markdown_reveal.js/README-NAVIGATE-SLIDES.md

 - the GitHub project (or its clone/copy) or webpage you that referred you to this file; or
 - `index.html` at the root of the actual presentation that referred to this file.
 However, do NOT open it from a filesystem, but from a web server instead.
-See `python3` below for an example; or
+See `python3 -m http.server` below for an example; or
 - the list of the original author's [presentations](https://github.com/peter-kehl/peter-kehl/blob/main/README.md).